Rick Bonney

 Favorite Bird

 My favorite bird is the Scarlet Tanager, partly because it is beautiful, and partly because it is the first bird that I identified on my own.
-The bird was also the inspiration for one of the Lab’s earliest citizen science programs, Project Tanager, which I launched in 1992.
+The bird was also the inspiration for one of the Lab’s earliest participatory science programs, Project Tanager, which I launched in 1992.

 Rick Bonney